alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 > Do you use the best tools money can buy?

-Let me make the argument now in long form, so hopefully we will all enjoy the benefits of better tooling.
+Let me make the argument now in long form, so hopefully we will all enjoy the benefits of better tooling some time soon.

 # 💰 The Value of Tools